patheticGeek/torrent-aio-bot/Readme.md

 1. Go to https://developers.google.com/drive/api/v3/quickstart/nodejs and click on Enable the Drive API copy client id and set an enviorment variable in heroku with name CLIENT_ID then copy client secret and set another env named CLIENT_SECRET.
-2. Start download of a torrent when its complete wait a minute and in logs (open heroku project goto More > View Logs) and youll see a line with Get auth code from here.
-Copy the url paste it and login with your google account.
-At end you will get a code copy it and set another env named AUTH_CODE.
+2. Let the process restart 2 time.
+Then when it starts a link will be logged (Go to more > view logs) visit the link and signin with the desired acc.
+In end you will get a auth code copy it and set a env var AUTH_CODE with value of it.
-3. Start another torrent download after it finished wait for a minute youll get a value of token in logs copy that including curly brackets and set value of another env named TOKEN to it.
+3. Let the process restart one more time.
+This time it will log a token, copy its value including { } and set a env var named TOKEN with that value.

-Finally, download a torrent and wait for some time for it to upload the torrent to gdrive and you can find the zip of torrent in home of drive
+4. If you dont want to upload in root folder make a folder copy its id and set a env var GDRIVE_PARENT_FOLDER and value id of desired folder.
+5. Youre good to go.

 > Use this torrent for testing or when downloading to setup drive it is well seeded and downloads in ~10s
 >